BenLyakhov/PartProductWebsite/README.md

 6. In EnufPartsValidator.java, lines 37 and 38, added logic to check if adding more product lowers the part inventory below the minimum

 ### Task I - Add at least 2 unit tests for the max and min fields of the PartTest class in the test package
+1. in PartTest.java, lines 159 - 176, added 2 tests: one for minInv and one for maxInv

 ### Task J - Remove the class files for any unused validaotors in order to clean up your code